Self Sabotage: The Neural Circuits Behind Self Defeating Behavior

 The Habit Loop: How We Reinforce Being Our Own Worst Enemy

 Our brains are wired to form habits, both good and bad.
-Neuroscientists have identified a neural pathway called the habit loop, consisting of a cue, a routine, and a reward.
-Unfortunately, being our own worst enemies can become a habit, reinforced by the temporary relief we feel when we avoid challenging situations.
+Research by Graybiel (2008) identified a neural pathway called the habit loop, consisting of a cue, a routine, and a reward.
+Unfortunately, self-defeating thoughts and behaviors can become automated, reinforced by the temporary relief we feel when we avoid challenging situations.

-For instance, if you habitually procrastinate on important tasks, the immediate relief from anxiety (the reward) reinforces the procrastination behavior (the routine) whenever you face a challenging task (the cue).
-Over time, this loop becomes stronger, making it increasingly difficult to break the cycle of being our own worst enemies.
+For instance, if you habitually procrastinate on important tasks, the immediate relief from anxiety (the reward) reinforces the neuroscience-based approaches to beating procrastination (the routine) whenever you face a challenging task (the cue).
+Over time, this loop becomes stronger, making it increasingly difficult to break the cycle of maladaptive behaviors that keep us trapped.

-Becoming Our Own Worst Enemy: A Personal Journey
+Becoming Our Own Worst Enemy: A Personal Account

-It wasn’t until I began my academic journey into neuroscience that I began to understand how these early experiences shaped my neural pathways, turning me into my own worst enemy.
-Through acceptance of my parents’ shortcomings and rigorous thought debunking using factual evidence, I gradually quieted that inner voice of self-doubt.
+It wasn’t until I began my academic path into neuroscience that I began to understand how these early experiences shaped my neural pathways, turning me into my own worst enemy.
+Through acceptance of my parents’ shortcomings and rigorous thought debunking using factual evidence, I gradually quieted that how to silence your critical inner voice of self-doubt.

 Professional woman experiencing stress at desk with business plan and charts